 - Rei "Hana no Saint Juste" Asaka from the Oniisama e... anime is all dressed up in white when she falls in the path of a train and to her death.

 - Inuyasha often sustains his worst injuries when he's stripped down to his white undershirt, losing the protection of his armored kimono.
-The most notable example was during his fight with Goshinki, who predicted his every move, avoided his attacks, clawed his back open left him dying in a pool of his own blood.
+The most notable example was during his fight with Goshinki, who predicted his every move, avoided his attacks, clawed his back open and left him dying in a pool of his own blood.
 He got better.

-- Subverted in Gundam SEED Destiny: Lacus's Body Double Meer Campbell is dressed in a gray outfit when she's killed in a Heroic Sacrifice, but her lifeless body gets a white gown put on her right before she's given a Burial in Space by Lacus, Athrun, Kira and their friends.
+- Subverted in Mobile Suit Gundam SEED Destiny: Lacus's Body Double Meer Campbell is dressed in a gray outfit when she's killed in a Heroic Sacrifice, but her lifeless body gets a white gown put on her right before she's given a Burial in Space by Lacus, Athrun, Kira and their friends.

 - The climax of Equilibrium plays with this trope with Christian Bale's character.
 Although he doesn't die, he does get some blood on himself during the sword fight at the end.